TejasBhalla/Interview-Simulator/README.md

 - A Node.js + Express backend that handles authentication, database access, and API orchestration.
 - A FastAPI Python service that generates AI-driven interview questions, mock tests, audio, and explanations.

+The platform now includes an interactive 3D AI interviewer avatar that speaks questions and responds in real-time using voice and lip-sync animation.

 The app is designed to help users practice mock interviews, take aptitude tests, track coding progress, and review their history in one place.

 ---